alberthun/legacy-sense-docs/guides/001-devices/000-overview.md

 ### Managing Mobile Configuration

 Mobile devices have a configuration that controls cadence, sensors, event time-to-live, and maximum event cache storage.
-This configuratio can be set through the dashboard
+This configuration can be set through the dashboard, or through the API.

 On the dashboard:
 1) Go to the Devices tab
 2) Find the device on the list
-3) Click on the Actions icon at the end of the row
+3) Click on the gear icon at the end of the row under **Actions**
-4) Make desired changes to your config and click **Update**
+4) Make desired changes to your config

+- To change the tracking cadence, set **Cadence** to a different value (in seconds).
+The minimum is 30 seconds.
+- To stop a device from tracking altogether, uncheck the **Enabled** option

+_Note: These configurations can only be applied to Reach SDK-enabled mobile devices_

+5) Click **Update** to save the changes.
+As long as the device is running the Reach SDK, it will sync the config on the next cadence update.
+For example, if the previous cadence was 300 seconds (5 minutes) and you update the config to a 30 second cadence, you may have to wait up to 5 minutes for the device to sync its config and apply the changes.

+To get and set the device configuration through the API, see [get config](/apis/sense-api#tag/devices/paths/~1v2~1devices~1:device~1config/get) and [set config](/apis/sense-api#tag/devices/paths/~1v2~1devices~1:device~1config/post)